seanpmaxwell/jet-schema/README.md

 ### Combining Schemas <a name="combining-schemas"></a>
-For whatever reason, your schema may end up existing in multiple places.
-If you want to declare part of a schema that will be used elsewhere, you can import the `TJetSchema` type and use it to setup one, then merge it with your full schema later.
+If you want to declare part of a schema that will be used elsewhere, you can import the `TJetSchema` type and use it to setup a partial schema, then merge it with your full schema later.

 ```typescript
 import schema, { TJetSchema } from 'jet-schema';